Kim's Video and Music: Mondo Kim's

 Mondo Kim's at 6 St. Mark's Place was the most famous of the branch locations.
 Formerly, the building was the home of the New St. Marks Baths from 1913 to 1985.
 In June 2005, police raided Mondo Kim's, alleging they were selling bootlegs.
 To a lesser extent, it also had a reputation for "ornery" and rude service.

 By 2008, Mondo Kim's had over 55,000 rental titles, many of which were rare or esoteric.
 In September of that year, Kim announced he would be closing Mondo Kim's and giving away the film collection to anyone who could fulfill certain criteria, stipulating that the entire collection was to be taken intact and that Kim's members would continue to have access to the collection wherever it resided.
 In December 2008, it was reported that the town of Salemi, Sicily had made a successful bid for the collection, as part of a village restoration effort.

 In 2012, a Village Voice article entitled "The Strange Fate of Kim's Video" reported that the collection, though remaining intact, had essentially disappeared from public view after arriving in Salemi, and that the initiatives promised by Kim and the government of Salemi remained unfulfilled.

 Documentary

-On April 1, 2022, filmmakers David Redmon and Ashley Sabin, with assistance from Yongman Kim and Tim League, brought the Kim's Video St. Mark’s Place movie collection back to New York City, after 12 years of being stored in Salemi.
+On April 1, 2022, filmmakers David Redmon and Ashley Sabin, with assistance from Yongman Kim and Tim League, brought the Kim's Video St. Mark's Place movie collection back to New York City, after 12 years of being stored in Salemi.
 Redmon and Sabin chronicled this in their 2023 movie Kim's Video.
-Kim's Video & Music was relaunched as Kim's Video Underground with the help of the Alamo Drafthouse theater chain.
+Kim's Video & Music was relaunched as Kim's Video Underground with the help of the Alamo Drafthouse Cinema theater chain.
 The new store is located in the lobby of Alamo's Lower Manhattan location in the Financial District of Manhattan.
 The store also now offers 5-day rentals for free.